Still image sorting rule guide

 screen image

-Blur judgement
+Blur detection

 screen image

-Exposure judgement
+Exposure detection

 • You can automatically sort images based on whether they are correctly exposed or not.